 - When green beans are done put them in a greased 8-inch baking dish.

 - Pour alfredo sauce over green beans and mix them together.

 - Top with shredded cheese and crumbled bacon.

-It can go in just about any temperature oven, when you are cooking other items.
-When baking alone bake at 350 for about 20 minutes or until hot and bubbly.
+It can go in just about any temperature oven when you are cooking other items.
+Just keep an eye on it and pull it out when it gets hot and bubbly.